shauryapednekar/logseq-public-notes/pages/public key cryptography.md

 - **Public key signatures**
 	- Why: To ensure that information is sent by the intended entity and that the information hasn't been modified in transit.
 	- How it works: Encrypt hash of file using the private key to create a "signature".
 Recipient decrypts signature using public key.
 The decrypted message should match the hash of the corresponding file to ensure that it was the same file sent by the original entity.
 	- Analogy: In this case, the private key serves as a "custom private lock" that can only be unlocked by the public key.
-If the public key
+If the public key can successfully unlock the message, it verifies that the correct private key locked the message.
+Furthermore, the message itself corresponds to unique* number identifying the original file, so if the original file
 - Each private key has an associated public key.
 It's possible to generate the public key from the private key, but you cannot generate the private key from the public key.